dpawatts/ormongo-ancestry/README.markdown

     node.Subtree.OrderByDescending(n => n.Name).Take(10)
     node.Descendants.Count()

-For convenience, a couple of `IQueryable` extension methods are included:
+For convenience, a few `IQueryable` extension methods are included:

     Roots()                 Root nodes
     AncestorsOf(node)       Ancestors of node, node can be either a record or an ID